Second trial in killing of rapper Young Dolph starts in Memphis

 Testifying against Govan on Monday was Cornelius Smith Jr., who has admitted to being one of the two shooters who ambushed Young Dolph.
 Smith previously was the main witness against Justin Johnson, who was convicted of first-degree murder in 2024 after Smith named him as the second shooter.

-Smith said on Monday that Govan was the person who told him and Johnson that Young Dolph would be in Memphis to hand out Thanksgiving turkeys to families, so “that's our opportunity” to “do a hit.”
+Smith testified on Monday that “I didn't know anything about Paper Route having no hits,” before Govan told him about them.
+He said Govan hired him to “do the hits” and was going to take $10,000 as his cut.
+Govan was also the person who told him and Johnson that Young Dolph would be in Memphis for the volunteer event, so “that's our opportunity," Smith said.

+Meanwhile, Govan's defense attorney, Manny Arora, tried to paint Smith as an unreliable witness who would say anything to try to get a lighter sentence.

+Arora pointed to previous testimony where Smith recalled a chance encounter with Big Jook.
+At the time, Smith implied that Big Jook was the person who hired him.
+After Smith was arrested, his attorney called Big Jook's attorney and received somewhere between $38,000 and $50,000 in cash.
+Smith said on Monday that he did not know who had supplied the money.

 Johnson was sentenced to life in prison with the possibility of parole in September 2024.
 He was later sentenced for two other convictions from the trial: conspiracy to commit murder and being a felon in possession of a gun.